Why Should You Use a Humidifier?

 “You need to supplement [moisture] because when it gets dry enough, the moisture on our skin evaporates into the air,” dermatologist Neal Schultz told You Beauty.

 Room humidifiers replenish the moisture in the air of your home, keeping it just fresh enough that it won’t be constantly dried out.
+Dr. Schultz also recommends keeping all that oh-so-important moisture locked in your skin by taking warm (not hot) showers and immediately applying your favorite moisturizer after you step out.

 Comfortable Living News … brought to you by Lasko Products, LLC, leaders in innovative, quality, high-performance home comfort products at a great value.